bingomanatee/carpentr/README.md

 Carpentr is a store/design pattern that exists to drastically reduce the number of actions required in a redux/saga/flow-patterned store.
-Instead of creating discrete actions for innumerable request/responses, collections are created that reflect the structure of the backend data source.
+It is an attempt to create a homogenous and open ended store of data to prevent monotonous creation of actions and state for each data collection by managing a "map of maps" to store data in.

-Requests and Queries are stored and processed by external subscribers so that it is easy for mock stores to be hooked up to Carpentr stores. put another way: Carpentr is a *registry* that expects the application to satisfy pending requests; it has no specific source of information that it targets.
+Carpentr is a *registry* that expects the application to satisfy pending requests; it has no specific source of information that it targets.
 You could hook a Carpentr system up to a REST based network, a local database, file system, github repo, etc.

-To re-emphasize -- *Carpentr is not self contained*; it ceates requests, saves data and lets you populate collections, but it does *not* call REST endpoints, poll databases, etc; that is the responsibility of its *subscribers*
+To re-emphasize -- *Carpentr is not self contained*; it records requests, saves data and lets you populate collections, but it does *not* call REST endpoints, poll databases, etc; that is the responsibility of its *subscribers*

 ## Components of Carpentr